Vision without execution is hallucination.

 Building Stories Incrementally

-This enables a short feedback cycle and allows the Dev Teams to operate with a smaller increment of the working system, allowing continuous integration and testing.
+Building stories this way enables a short feedback cycle and allows the Dev Teams to operate with a smaller increment of the working system, allowing continuous integration and testing.
 It allows Dev Team members to refine their understanding of the functionality, and it facilitates pairing and more frequent integration of working systems.
 The dependencies within and across teams and even trains can be managed more effectively, as the dependent teams can consume the new functionality sooner.
-This helps reduce uncertainty, validates architectural and design decisions, and promotes early learning and knowledge sharing.
+Incrementally implementing stories helps reduce uncertainty, validates architectural and design decisions, and promotes early learning and knowledge sharing.

 Focusing on Program Execution